pcardotatgit/XDR_Workflows_and_Stuffs/13-Interact_with_CTIM/readme.md

 # Dealing with SecureX CTIM

-You will find in this repository some python scripts given as examples of interaction with CTIM components  :
+In this repository You will find  some python scripts given as examples of interaction with CTIM components  :

 - Judgments ( for enrichment with private data or for automated Allow / Blocking Feeds creation )
 - Sightings ( Ingest single events from 3rd Party Security Solutions into SecureX Sightings )